tartley/tartley.github.io/posts/permanent-record.md

 across the world.
 A vast spying mechanism turned upon the populace, beyond the wildest dreams of the Stasi, who only surveilled one third of their population.

-At "Constitution Day" in the office, a forlorn desk in the cafeteria, handing out copies of the constitution, which his clearances had required that he — and everyone he worked with — swear an oath to uphold, he quoted the 4th amendment to colleagues:
+At "Constitution Day" in the office, a forlorn desk in the cafeteria hands out copies of the constitution, which his clearance had required that he, and his colleagues, swear an oath to uphold.
+He quoted the 4th amendment to
+colleagues:

 *"The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated."*